alejandracobosaa/laboratorio_LRT4102/FIRST_EXAM/Exam.md

 ### Exercise 2: Square and Rhomboid

 This exercise consists of a Python script that uses ROS (Robot Operating System) to control a turtle in the `turtlesim` simulator.
-The program allows the user to draw a rhombus and a pentagon in the `turtlesim` workspace based on the initial position provided by the user.
+The program allows the user to draw a square and a rhomboid in the `turtlesim` workspace based on the initial position provided by the user.
 The script uses proportional control to move the turtle precisely and includes an interactive menu for selecting the shape to draw.

 ---

 ## Features

 - **Interactive Menu**:
-  The program provides a console menu that allows the user to choose between drawing a rhombus, a pentagon, or exiting the program.
+  The program provides a console menu that allows the user to choose between drawing a square, a rhomboid, or exiting the program.

 - **Proportional Control**:
   The turtle is moved using proportional control (P) to ensure smooth and precise movement to the desired coordinates.

 - **Shape Drawing**:
-  - **Rhombus**: Draws a rhombus of a defined size (`RHOMBUS_SIZE`) starting from the initial position provided by the user.
+  - **Square**: Draws a square of a defined size (`SQUARE_SIZE`) starting from the initial position provided by the user.
-  - **Pentagon**: Draws a pentagon of a defined size (`PENTAGON_SIZE`) starting from the initial position.
+  - **Rhomboid**: Draws a rhomboid with a defined base (`PARALLELOGRAM_BASE`), height (`PARALLELOGRAM_HEIGHT`), and angle (`PARALLELOGRAM_ANGLE`) starting from the initial position.

 - **Position Validation**:
-  The program checks that the initial position and the corners of the shapes are within the `turtlesim` workspace (10x10 units).
+  The program checks that the initial position and the corners of the shapes are within the `turtlesim` workspace (11x11 units).
 If any coordinate is out of range, the program displays an error message and does not proceed with the drawing.

 - **Screen Clearing**:
   Before drawing a new shape, the program clears the screen by deleting the current turtle and creating a new one at the center of the workspace.